2 J's Auto Transport

 3. Wait for the pressure reading to register.

-4. Repeat steps two and three one to two more times to ensure an accurate reading.
+4. Repeat steps two to three times and one to two more times to ensure an accurate reading.

-5. Inflate or deflate tires to reach the correct PSI.
+5. Inflate or deflate tires to reach the correct PSI or manufacturer’s recommendation.

 How to Choose the Right Tire for Your Semi-Truck